Eliminating waste is the fundamental principle of lean thinking.

 Creating Daily Flow

-I generally group my daily activities into 3 categories: Planned maker activities, planned manager activities, and unplanned maker/manager activities.
+I generally group my daily activities into three categories: Planned maker activities, planned manager activities, and unplanned maker/manager activities.

 Work Hack 1: Establish uninterruptible time blocks for maker work.

 My planned maker activities are typically coding and writing tasks I’ve previously identified.
-Because these activities need an uninterruptible block of time, I schedule these very early in the morning (6am-8am).
-I usually schedule this task the night before and it is the first and only thing I do.
-I don’t check email/twitter or look at anything else.
-No one is calling at that hour so distractions are at a minimum.
-I find two hour blocks work best for me.
+Because these activities need an uninterruptible block of time, I schedule these very early in the morning (6 am-8 am).
+I usually schedule this task the night before, which is the first and only thing I do.
+I don’t check email/Twitter or look at anything else.
+No one is calling at that hour, so distractions are minimal.
+I find two-hour blocks work best for me.

 Work Hack 2: Achieve maker goals as early in the day as possible.

 I’ve tried both staying up late and waking up early, and prefer the latter as it isn’t interrupted by sleep which allows the day’s activities to flow better.
 I also personally find that accomplishing something tangible that early in the day sets the tone for the rest of the day.